-Amazon, Instacart Grocery Delivery Workers Strike For Coronavirus Protection And Pay
+Amazon, Instacart Grocery Delivery Workers Demand Coronavirus Protection And Pay

-Amazon warehouse workers in Staten Island, N.Y., and Instacart's grocery delivery workers nationwide plan to walk off their jobs on Monday.
+Some Amazon warehouse workers in Staten Island, N.Y., and Instacart's grocery delivery workers nationwide walked off their jobs on Monday.
 They are demanding stepped-up protection and pay as they continue to work while much of the country is asked to isolate as a safeguard against the coronavirus.

-The strikes come as both Amazon and Instacart have said they plan to hire tens of thousands of new workers.
+The protests come as both Amazon and Instacart have said they plan to hire tens of thousands of new workers.
 Online shopping and grocery home delivery are skyrocketing as much of the nation hunkers down and people stay at home, following orders and recommendations from the federal and local governments.

 This has put a spotlight on workers who shop, pack and deliver these high-demand supplies.
 Companies refer to the workers as "heroes," but workers say their employers aren't doing enough to keep them safe.